DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-01-round-1-research-findings.md

 ---
 title: Round 1 research findings
-description: Testing the first iteration of the 'make a claim' and 'add a mentor' journeys to gain insights into the users of the service, their behaviours and mental models
+description: Testing the first iteration of the ‘make a claim’ and ‘add a mentor’ journeys to gain insights into the users of the service, their behaviours and mental models
 date: 2024-03-01
 tags:
   - research